 Sunshine House Closes its very last store in Ocean City.

 We purchased the trademark rights from K-Coast Surf Shop, Ocean City.
-We were thrilled to find some of the original Sunshine House shirts and artwork, so we lovingly recreated them and began selling them online.
+We were thrilled to find some of the original Sunshine House shirts and artwork, so we lovingly recreated them and began selling them in our online store.

-Our goal is to produce all original artwork from the ‘70s, ‘80s, and ‘90s, as well as some modern twist and style!
-We now have over 30+ designs!
+Our goal is to produce all original artwork from the ‘70s, ‘80s, and ‘90s, as well as some modern twist and style.
+We now have over 40+ designs!

 Copyright © 2023 SUNSHINE HOUSE SURF SHOP, LLC - All Rights Reserved.